vLeeH/twitterpost/docs/twitterposts.md

 token_secret = TOKEN_SECRET
 ```

-Pass the variables in the function
+Pass the variables in the function.
 ```python
 twitter = Twitter(api_key, secret_key, token_key, token_secret)
 ```

-Publicate a tweet in Twitter
+Publicate a tweet in Twitter.
 - In `twitter.tweet('test')` put the message that you want to publicate.

 Put the location and the lang that you want to search.
 ```python
 searching = twitter.search('brasil', 'pt')

 for result in searching:
     print(f"{result['user']['screen_name']}:")